For information on exhibition and sponsorship opportunities at the convention, contact Sharon Cordesse at email@example.com

-Daniel Hinojosa has been a self-employed developer, teacher and speaker for private business, education, and government since 1999.
-He also currently teaches programming at the University of New Mexico Continuing Education.
-His business is revolved around the Java ecosystem, encompassing multiple languages and frameworks.
-Daniel is a Pomodoro Technique practitioner and is co-founder of the Albuquerque Java User’s Group in Albuquerque, New Mexico.
+Daniel Hinojosa has been a self-employed developer, teacher, and speaker for private business, education, and government since 1999.
+Daniel also currently teaches programming at the University of New Mexico Continuing Education.
+His business revolves around the Java ecosystem, encompassing multiple languages and frameworks.
+Daniel is a Pomodoro Technique practitioner and is cofounder of the Albuquerque Java User’s Group in New Mexico.

 An engineer at Twitter since 2008 focused on building Scala